 “That strategy is something Australia virtually ignored for a lot of reasons,’’ says Liveris, ‘’not least being we’re a rich country and can live off the annuity of our farm, hotel, quarry mindset.”

-The car manufacturers may never return to Australia, but today new manufacturing opportunities better suited to our unique circumstances abound.
+The car manufacturers may never return to Australia, but today new Australian manufacturing opportunities better suited to our unique circumstances abound.

 For example, in a recent report the Grattan Institute suggests a new hydrogen-powered “green” steel industry in Australia could generate tens of thousands of jobs and an export market the size of our coal industry today.

 Other thought leaders are focused less on heavy industry and more on the new business models of the Fourth Industrial Revolution: next-generation technologies such as robotics, artificial intelligence, 3D printing and quantum computing, all interconnected via an industrial Internet of Things.